 As sensible readers, we know you wouldn’t dream of going abroad without travel insurance.
+Especially not now that Ms Rona is a thing.

 Well, if you’re a parent travelling with kids who will no doubt insist that you sacrifice your shopping time so you can visit every theme park and zoo in town, travel insurance is a thousand times more important.